janklab/matlab-validoozy/README.md

-Validatentine for Matlab
+Validoozy for Matlab
 ========================

 Additional validator functions for Matlab.

-Validatentine provides additional `mustBe*()` validator functions for Matlab.
+Validoozy provides additional `mustBe*()` validator functions for Matlab.
 These are the input/property-validation functions introduced in Matlab R2017a.

-Validatentine provides two sets of validator functions:
+Validoozy provides two sets of validator functions:

 * `extend` – New validator functions that Matlab does not define
 * `compat` – Back-compatibility implementations of the Matlab-provided validators, for use in Matlab versions prior to R2017a, or if you want to use my "label" extension

 ## Usage

-To use Validatentine, install the source tree somewhere on your disk, and then run `load_validatentine` from the `Mcode` directory.
+To use Validoozy, install the source tree somewhere on your disk, and then run `load_validoozy` from the `Mcode` directory.

 ## Label extension